-Dr. Grzywa is honored to join the staff of the New Mexico Bone and Joint Institute and serve the lower extremity needs of the people of Southern New Mexico.
-She continues to actively participate in research, surgical workshops and conferences in order to provide the best care possible for her patients.
+She is honored to join the staff of the New Mexico Bone and Joint Institute and serve the lower extremity needs of the people of Southern New Mexico.

-When she is not working, she enjoys spending time outdoors, hiking, biking and on the water.
+When Dr. Keeter is not working, she is an avid traveler and marathoner.
+She enjoys spending time with her friends and family and spending time hiking and on the water.

 Dr. Riley Rampton is a graduate of the University of Utah.
 He obtained his medical degree at the California School of Podiatric Medicine at Samuel Merritt University in Oakland, California.
 As a medical student, he excelled in the classroom and held leadership positions in student organizations at local and national levels.